cupcakearmy/volta/README.md

 ## What does it do?

 Good question.
+It gives you notifications about when to plus and unplug your charger.

+> Cool, but why?

-It gives you notifications about when to plus and unplug your charger. **Why?** Batteries loose the most capacity if the voltage difference is high, or staying at 100%.
+Batteries loose the most capacity if the voltage difference is high, or staying at 100%.
 Hence, if you you use your laptop most of the time plugged in, it will decrease the capacity of the battery quicker than normal.
+To sum up, you shouldn't:

+- Charge you battery **regulary** over 80-90%
+- Discharge under 30-40%

 Reference to the science: